holderbaum-io/think-about-website/pages/blog/schedule.md

 ## The Result

-After a day of discussing and brainstorming using many stickies and an empty wall we came up with a first version that satisfy all four restrictions that were mentioned above:
+After a day of discussing and brainstorming using many stickies and an empty wall we came up with a first version that satisfies all four restrictions that were mentioned above:

 ![First version of the schedule on stickies](/assets/images/blog/schedule/schedule.jpg)